Silk Way Rally

-The Silk Way Rally (Шёлковый путь) is an annual rally raid type of off-road race.
-The first Silk Way Rally was raced in 2009 from Kazan, Russia to Ashgabat, Turkmenistan.
-From 2010 to 2013, the race has taken place in Russia.
-The 2016 edition had a Moscow-Astana-Beijing route, the 2017 edition starts in Moscow and finishes in Xi'an, China.
+The Silk Way Rally (Шёлковый путь) is an annual rally raid held in Russia and neighbouring countries.
+The first Silk Way Rally was run in 2009 from Kazan, Russia, to Ashgabat, Turkmenistan.
+It is organised by the Silk Way Rally Association.

-From 2009 to 2011, the rally was part of ASO's Dakar Series.
-In previous editions several stages of Silk Way Rally also constituted a part of Russian Rally Championship as well as the FIA World Cup for Cross-Country Rallies.
+The race is part of the Russian Rally-Raid Championship.
+From 2009 to 2011, it was on the ASO's Dakar Series, followed by being a FIA World Cup for Cross-Country Rallies round.

 Rules

 Silk Way Rally is a rally raid that goes both through off-road spaces and by public roads.
 Each crew, which usually consists of a driver and a navigator (with a mechanic for truck crews and only of a rider for motorcycles), must complete the Selective Sections (also called Special Stages) of the itinerary indicated in the Road Book (the legend) and pass through all compulsory Waypoints.
 The crew with the shortest total time on all specials of rally route becomes the winner.

 Road sections (or liaisons) between the specials go on public roads and highways and must be covered within the target time, observing Road Traffic Code.
 The failure to respect the target time incurs a penalty, which is marked on the control card (carnet) and is taken in account during the calculation of total results.

 Since 2012 any competitor that fails to complete a special stage is allowed to continue the race with a penalty of 50 hours, added to the total time.
 This option can be used only one time and must be performed on the next day after the failed stage.

 The rally compete in three categories: moto, cars and trucks.
 The motorcycle class was added in 2019.
 Along with the division into basic categories of moto, cars and trucks, each of them having its own overall classification, all vehicles that participate in Silk Way Rally are split into separate competition groups as required by FIA.